White House Postpones Proposed Visit By Putin, Citing Russia 'Witch Hunt'

 Trump, who denies there was any collusion by his campaign and the Russian effort, goes back and forth about what he accepts and what he rejects about what took place.

 Sometimes — as in Helsinki with Putin — Trump says he doesn't believe the Russians attacked the election.
-Other times he says he accepts the conclusions of the U.S. intelligence community, which have since been endorsed by the Senate intelligence committee.
+Other times, he says he accepts the conclusions of the U.S. intelligence community, which have since been endorsed by the Senate intelligence committee.

-Note: An earlier version of this story misspelled Sen. Lindsey Graham's first name as Lindsay.
-In addition, the story incorrectly referred to the Senate Foreign Relations Committee as the Foreign Affairs Committee.